 During my time as Dyn’s controller, I led and grew the accounting department from a team of two individuals to a team of ten.
 I was responsible with the creation of dedicated billing, accounts payable, payroll, and financial statement close teams.
 I oversaw the implementation of several major systems including billing, ERP/Accounting, travel & expense management, and stock based compensation.
 I also implemented and wrote a variety of business policies including purchasing, expense reporting, and travel.

 As with all things at a very fast growing company, we recognized that my strengths were in marrying the financial and accounting processes to systems, technology, and business process.
 As we brought in a new Controller with experience running larger accounting teams and taking companies public, I shifted into a different role as a Sr. Business Systems Analyst who was responsible for managing new and existing projects requirements, overseeing implementation of the projects, managing system stakeholders, and evaluating current business processes to determine where changes can have the most impact on efficiency, cost savings, and improvement on controls.
 Shortly after my time at Dyn, the company was acquired by Oracle.

 One of the largest projects I was a part of at Dyn, was the evaluation of billing platforms.
 As it would be, one of the companies I evaluated would become my employer.
-Enter Aria.
-I am a Senior Solution Architect.
-My responsibility is to help the sales team close deals faster while also getting prospects comfortable with our product.
-I also occasionally work on the implementation side helping customers with their solution design.
-I often am meeting or presenting to both finance departments and technical teams.
-In addition, I can also be found working with our product team ensuring direct feedback from the field on what customers and prospects want and need.
+Enter Aria Systems.
+I was a Sr. Solution Architect.
+My responsibility was to help the sales team close deals faster while also getting prospects comfortable with our product.
+I also occasionally worked on the implementation side helping customers with their solution design.
+I often could be found meeting or presenting to both finance departments and technical teams.
+In addition, I worked with the product team ensuring direct feedback from the field on what customers and prospects want and need.